OpenViz/react-component-okta-sign-in-widget/README.md

-#Okta Sign In Widget Compnent for React
+#Okta Sign In Widget Component for React

 The following example will explain how to use the Okta Auth Wrapper and the Okta Sign In Wrapper for React.js.